Back to posts

 One key project we recently discussed is our work with SumUp, a card payments company.
 Our role in this project emphasizes the importance of connecting teams to ensure that everyone—from developers to business leaders—understands their role in building a product that resonates with users.
 Great UX doesn’t happen in silos.
 It’s a collective effort that requires close collaboration and alignment on business goals.

-Miner Town: A Case Study in UX Design Link to this headline
+Maina Town: A Case Study in UX Design Link to this headline

-Let’s shift gears to a completely different project with Miner Town, an artist collective from Bulgaria.
+Let’s shift gears to a completely different project with Maina Town, an artist collective from Bulgaria.
 This group reached out to us through LinkedIn after listening to our podcast, seeking guidance on how to structure their ideas and projects.
 They create custom storytelling products, like comic books, for organizations, and are also in the process of opening a museum that connects people with local culture.

 We worked on distilling their vision by holding workshops and helping them focus on what mattered most.
 Much like the minimum viable product (MVP) concept in tech, we had to guide them through the trap of trying to do everything at once.
 Instead, we encouraged them to prioritize their efforts and refine their scope to ensure that they could deliver a product that would provide the best experience for their customers.
 This iterative approach is crucial to any successful UX strategy.